Vel Phillips: Death and legacy

-Vel Phillips died in Milwaukee, Wisconsin, on April 17, 2018.
+Vel Phillips died at 95 in Milwaukee, Wisconsin, on April 17, 2018.
 On August 7, 2018, North 4th Street from St. Paul Avenue to Capitol Drive was renamed Vel R. Phillips Avenue in her honor, which includes the new Fiserv Forum arena's official address.
-On November 22, 2021, the Madison Metropolitan School District’s Board of Education voted unanimously to rename what was James Madison Memorial to Vel Phillips Memorial High School as of the start of the 2022-23 school year.
+On November 22, 2021, the Madison Metropolitan School District's Board of Education voted unanimously to rename what was James Madison Memorial to Vel Phillips Memorial High School as of the start of the 2022–23 school year.